JeffDeCola/my-go-examples/cryptography/hashing/bcrypt-password-hashing/README.md

 ## OVERVIEW

 Storing normal text passwords is so 2000's.
 Encrypting is so 2012.
-Password Hashing is were it is at.
+Password Hashing is were its at.
 The password is never stored on the server.

 This illustration may help,